hollyt/py-bustime/README.md

 # py-bustime
-python library for MTA bustime api
+Python library for MTA bustime api so I can catch my bus from the command line!

+This is currently a work in progress.
+You will need a bustime developer API key to use the library.
+Get it [here](http://bustime.mta.info/wiki/Developers/Index).